-^{} Operators who are no longer authorized to conduct commercial air tours over the Park as of 2023.
-IOA is not included in the total reflected across the eight operators currently operating over the Park.
+^{} Operator who is no longer authorized to conduct commercial air tours over the Park as of 2023.
+IOA is not included in the total reflected across the five operators currently operating over the Park.

 Figure 1.
 Current routes as reported by operators.